simpleinjector/Documentation/source/wcfintegration.rst

 .. container:: Note

     **Note**: Instead of having a WCF service layer consisting of many service classes and methods, consider a design that consists of just a single service class with a single method as explained in `this article <http://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=95>`_.
 A design where operations are communicated through messages allows the creation of highly maintainable WCF services.
-With such a design, this integration package will be ??redundant.
+With such a design, this integration package will be redundant.

 WAS Hosting and Non-HTTP Activation
 ===================================